Vipinkthomas/PYNQ-Stegnography/Project proposal.md

 image credits: [wikimedia](https://en.wikipedia.org/wiki/Bit_numbering#mediaviewer/File:Least_significant_bit.svg) , [technicalfoundation](https://technical-foundation.blogspot.com/2017/11/steganography-hide-data-in-images-with.html)

 ## Implementation Strategy

+Use Case 1:

+Use Case 2:
-In order for both parties to agree on a a secret message , An algorithm must be implemented.
+In order for both parties to agree on the position of the data using Diffie Hellmann , An algorithm must be implemented.
 This Algorithm accepts the user message and change some pixels values of an Image.
 Pixel values modification is based on a specific criteria (not decided yet).
 For example , If the sender wants to send the number "5" as a secret message , The algorithm could change 5 pixel values in the one color image and in the receiver part , the algorithm will calculate the number of modified pixels.

 How it works: